threnjen/boardgamegeek/README.md

 ## Analysis

 >We started with 182,000 users rating the 22,500 most popular board games from BoardGameGeek.
 After cleaning for users with more than 5 ratings there were 117,000 users remaining.
 Most data was obtained via the BGG API, with some scraped directly.
+A recommender system integrated into the BGG website would allow focused advertising opportunities.
+If BGG could place advertisers directly on the pages of most relevance to their product, customer clickthrough would increase, benefiting both BGG and the game publisher.

 ![Collaborative Filtering](images/collab_filter.png)
 ##### The working of a Collaborative Recommender System